 Something interesting happened in 2020, however.
 Yes, Caterpillar tanked along with the rest of the market in February and March.
 But it not only recouped its losses in the rally that followed, it actually broke out of a three-year trading range.

 Caterpillar is not purely a play on American infrastructure, of course.
 The company has a global presence and should benefit from a recovery in emerging markets as well.

 - Market value: $56.9 billion

 For another broad play on the expected boom in infrastructure spending, consider Eaton (ETN, $143.37).

 Eaton doesn't generate power, and it's not a pure play on green energy like some of the other best "Biden stocks" on this list.
 But, as a major supplier of electrical components and systems, it is absolutely an indirect play on this fast-growing industry, and one that is likely to thrive irrespective of the inevitable booms and busts we'll see in the coming years.
 The wind and solar farms popping up around the country need to be incorporated into the national grid, and that's precisely what Eaton does.

-Eaton is a power management company with a 109-year history.
+Eaton is a power management company that dates back more than a century.
 It has been listed on the NYSE for 97 years and has paid a dividend every year since 1923.
-That's remarkable consistency in an industry that has gone through incredible changes over the past century, and that's a major selling point of this stock.
+That's remarkable consistency in an industry that has gone through incredible changes over the past century, and that's a major selling point of this Biden stock.